Zesty Sweet Corn Refrigerator Relish

 I LOVE condiments in every form…dips, sauces, salsas, relishes…you name it.
 Especially when they are whipped up from scratch, made from fresh ingredients that let the seasons shine.

-This Zesty Sweet Corn Refrigerator Relish is one such condiment, bursting with summer’s harvest.
+This Zesty Sweet Corn Refrigerator Relish is one such condiment, bursting with late summer’s harvest.